12 months full time / available part time

 On-campus / Self-paced online learning

 A blend of on-campus learning with some coursework delivered through Melbourne Polytechnic’s digital platforms.
+Visit the How You'll Study page for more information.

 Classes run across Monday to Friday in mornings and afternoons